Just-Some-Bots/MusicBot/_docs/installing/installers.md

 The above will download both the latest .bat and .ps1 from the dev branch, then execute the .bat file.
 The files should be in your `C:\User\<user>\` folder or whatever directory the prompt displays.

+Read and follow the prompts in the installer.
+Then [configure your bot]({{ site.baseurl }}/using/configuration/) before you start it.

+To run the bot on Windows, most users will use `run.bat` to start MusicBot.

 ### Linux